Iditbnaya/GitHub-Copilot-Lab-IT-DevOps/Lab2_Python/README.md

 - Use Copilot to add a configuration file (YAML or JSON) for script settings
 - Ask Copilot to add multi-threading for checking multiple remote systems

-Lab 2 is complete!
+🔥Lab 2 is complete!
 Proceed to Lab 4 – YAML/Ansible Automation with Copilot.